AbhishekThakur20021029/AbhishekThakur20021029/README.md

 # 👨‍💻 About Me

-I'm a Data Analyst passionate about transforming raw business data into meaningful insights.
+I enjoy solving business problems with data and building dashboards that help organizations make faster and better decisions.

-### I work with:
+### What I Do

-✅ Analyze large datasets using SQL, Excel and Python
+- 📊 Analyze business data using SQL, Excel and Python

-✅ Build interactive Power BI dashboards for business reporting
+- 📈 Build interactive Power BI dashboards

-✅ Create live dashboards connected directly to databases
+- 🔄 Create live dashboards connected directly to databases

-✅ Connect Power BI with Oracle, PostgreSQL and Microsoft Fabric OneLake
+- 🗄 Connect Power BI with Oracle, PostgreSQL and Microsoft Fabric OneLake

-✅ Automate data refresh and reporting workflows
+- ⚡ Schedule automated reporting using Apache Airflow

-✅ Schedule data pipelines using Apache Airflow
+- 🧹 Clean, transform and validate raw business data

-✅ Clean, transform and validate business data
+- 📉 Track KPIs, sales performance, operations and business metrics

-✅ Create KPI reports for Sales, Operations and Business Performance
+- 📁 Work with databases, Excel files and Python for end-to-end analytics

 ---